JeffJetton/retrofeed/config.md

 ### Run it!

-Assuming you're in the same directory as `retrofeed.py`:
+Move into the retrofeed directory if you're not there already, then run the retrofeed.py Python script:

 ```
+cd retrofeed
 python retrofeed.py
 ```

 >If you're trying out the program on a Mac, you'll probably need to use `python3` instead of `python`.